sahithyandev/s2/src/content/docs/program-construction/04-java-basics.md

 Static members (aka. class members) are used to store data, specific to a class instead of an instance.
 There can be static variables and static methods.
 Static methods cannot access non-static variables and cannot call non-static methods.
 `this` keyword is not available inside static methods.
-There can also be static classes, which means only one instance of a class is created.